- What is the lens profile of the refractive lenses delivered by RXOPTICS?

 Yes, you can do that for 2D lenses as well as for 1D lenses.
 The frames are the same, independent of R, but of course, different for 1D and for 2D lenses. - Which type of lens material is appropriate for which energy range?

-- We recommend to employ beryllium for 2 to 40 keV, aluminium for 40 to 80 keV, and nickel for energies above 80 keV (on request).
-The ranges given are only very rough values.
+- We recommend to employ aluminium for roughly 40 to 80 keV and nickel for energies above 80 keV (on request).

 - What is the relevant parameter for the transmission of refractive x-ray lenses?